microsoft/AirSim-NeurIPS2019-Drone-Racing/docs/competition_guidelines.md

 1. **Easy**
    - All gates are at the same altitude above the ground (2D tracks).
-   - All gates are the same dimensions (inner rectangle 1.6x1.6 m).
+   - All gates are the same dimensions.
    - Gates are only rotated about the z-axis.
    - The next gate is always fully in the field-of-view (FOV).
 2. **Medium**